mmarcon/rmi.js/README.md

     	express = rmi.express, //exposes express object
         app = rmi.app; //exposes express app object

-    rmi.listen(app); //tells RMI.js to listen on the Express app
-                     //this will be no longer necessary in the future app.use(express.static(__dirname + '/web')); //You could, for instance, use Express
+    app.use(express.static(__dirname + '/web')); //You could, for instance, use Express
                                                  //to serve your static pages